TaigaTi/Battle-of-the-Algorithms-I/docs/competition_brief.md

 ### Testing and Debugging
 - Before the tournament, it’s recommended to **test your algorithm** using the game setup provided.
-- If there are errors in the final submission, the player will be notified, and a chance to **fix the issue** may be provided before the match begins - up to one day after the deadline.
+- If there are errors in the final submission, the player will be notified, and each player will have a chance to **fix technical issues** after the first and only round of testing on the tournament host machine.

 ## Use of AI-Assisted Coding Tools
 You are welcome to use AI-based tools (such as GitHub Copilot, ChatGPT, or similar assistants) to help write or optimize your algorithm.